 There are four major subtypes of the NMDA receptor.
 Existing marketed NMDA inhibitors such as ketamine inhibit all four subtypes.
 We propose that targeting an individual NMDA subtype would provide greater precision of intervention, thereby limiting side effect issues.

 Drugs can be targeted to be more effective under a specific set of conditions or “context.”
 Certain areas and micro-environments of the brain exhibit an acidified context caused by metabolic insufficiency or increased neuronal activity.
 Conditions such as these exist in severe pain and SAH and may also exist in certain brain areas that are involved in addiction to nicotine and opiates.

 Our technology has identified a number of compounds that are selective for a specific NMDA subtype, GluN2B, and have increased potency at lower pH.
 NP10679, currently in clinical development, is one of these compounds.

 Listen as Dr. Ray Dingledine, co-founder of NeurOp, discusses his work with glutamate receptor ion channels and their relevance for NMDA antagonism and neuron protection.
-His frequently cited research forms the scientific backbone for NeurOp’s work in major depression, neuropathic pain, ischemia (stroke) and Parkinson’s disease.
+His frequently cited research forms the scientific backbone for NeurOp’s work in pain, childhood epilepsies and SAH.